zenovin/VS_2_Mini_Test/README.md

         Request-Line   = Method SP Request-URI SP HTTP-Version CRLF

    b)
-GET http://192.168.1.1:8080 HTTP/1.1 CRLF ??? not sure about the CRLF
+GET http://192.168.1.1:8080 HTTP/1.1 CRLF ? not sure about the CRLF

    c)
-statelessness and cacheability (or uniform interface not sure)
+statelessness and cacheability (or uniform interface not sure ?)

 2. a)
 Socket and ServerSocket